Welcome to the Research Group Wireless Sensor Networks (WSN) and Internet of Things (IoT) at the Frankfurt University of Applied Science

-The Research Group Wireless Sensor Networks und Internet of Things has been founded by Prof. Dr. M.F.Wagner in the summer of 2009, based on courses in the Master’s programs High Integrity Systems and Basys – Intelligent Systems.
+The research group Wireless Sensor Networks und Internet of Things has been founded by Prof. Dr. M.F.Wagner in the summer of 2009, based on the courses in the Master’s programs High Integrity Systems and BaSys – Intelligent Systems.
 Research and teaching has been going on in projects, lectures, Bachelor- and Master’s theses at the Frankfurt University of Applied Sciences and in collaboration with other universities and companies.
 With the help of smart sensor networks physical phenomena in the real world should be monitored and connected with the digital world, without unnecessary intervention of the monitored processes.
 Actuator networks on the other hand allow the control of physical processes.

 The deployment of self-organizing, mobile and wireless sensor/actuator networks as parts of Cyber-Physical-Systems (CPS) is rising sharply.
 The application areas for these networks are broadly distributed.
 The following scenarios are only a small part of the application spectrum:

 - Data acquisition of environmental data with the goal of environmental modeling

 Currently we are using our own modules based on Atmel’s ZigBit architecture, but the laboratory is continuously extended with respect to other platforms.

 The solution of a measuring problem can be divided into 3 parts: